datahub-project/datahub/docs/api/tutorials/modifying-dataset-owners.md

 ### Goal Of This Guide

 This guide will show you how to

-* Create: create or update users and groups.
+- Create: create or update users and groups.
-* Read: read owners attached to a dataset `SampleHiveDataset`.
+- Read: read owners attached to a dataset.
-* Add: add user group `bfoo` as an owner to the `fct_users_created` datatset.
+- Add: add user group as an owner to the dataset.
-* Remove: remove the owner `John Doe` from the `SampleHdfsDataset` datatset.
+- Remove: remove the owner from the dataset.

 ## Pre-requisites